whowell1/whowell1github.io/content/en/blog/mshta_lumma.md

 As EDR and endpoint detections evolve, so do the tactics of threat actors.
 Rather than relying on attacker tools that are easily flagged by security systems, adversaries are increasingly leveraging living-off-the-land techniques—abusing legitimate tools and processes already present in the environment to execute malicious activity.

-One such example is Lumma Stealer, a type of information stealer often associated with Russian threat actors.
+One example is Lumma Stealer, a type of information stealer often associated with Russian threat actors.
 Lumma Stealer is known for its simplicity and effectiveness, utilizing built-in Windows binaries like mshta.exe to evade detection.

 **What is mshta.exe?**